Emergency Dentistry

 Like any surgical procedure, there are potential risks and complications, although they are relatively rare.
 These can include infection, dry socket (delayed healing), damage to surrounding teeth or nerves, excessive bleeding, or sinus complications.
 Your oral surgeon will discuss these risks with you beforehand.

-After wisdom tooth surgery, you will usually experience mild pain, swelling, and discomfort for a few days.
+After wisdom tooth surgery, you will usually have mild pain, swelling and discomfort for a few days.
 This is normal and limited to the surgical area.
-You will be given painkillers and other medicine to make you more comfortable and help your recovery.
-By the 3rd day, most patients would be pain-free.
+You will be given painkillers and other medicine to keep you comfortable and help your recovery, and the discomfort usually eases over the following days.

 Wisdom tooth surgery, also known as wisdom tooth extraction, is a surgical procedure to remove one or more wisdom teeth (third molars) that may be impacted, causing pain, infections, or other dental problems.